Georgia Public records

 Is a parcel number the same as a tax ID number in Georgia?

 Parcel Number – The Parcel Number or Local Number is the same as the Tax ID Number assigned by the Assessor’s Office.
-It is shown on your tax bill and used by the Treasurer’s Office in identifying your tax payment for that particular parcel.
+Your tax bill shows this number and helps the Treasurer’s Office identify your payment for that parcel.

-Click on your county below to be redirected to your County Property Appraiser
+Click your county below to go to your County Property Appraiser.

 How many digits is a parcel number in Georgia?